musedivision/bus-sim/README.md

 ### Get started
-install all the dependencies
+Install all the dependencies

 `npm i`

-to run the tests type
+To run the tests type

  `npm test`